arturoiafrate/shortcutbuddy/README.md

 - Start the application, it will leave a tray icon in the system tray.
 - Hold the `Ctrl` key and ShortcutBuddy will intercept the foreground window and show a popup with the available shortcuts for that application.
 - Release the `Ctrl` key and the popup will disappear.
 - Hold the `Ctrl` key and press the `.` key to start typing.
-The shortcuts will be filtered based on the text you type.
+The shortcuts will be filtered based on the text you type (description or category).
 Press `Esc` key to close the popup.
+You can change the `.` key to any other key in the settings.
+- Navigate through the shortcuts using the arrow keys.
+Press `Enter` to execute the shortcut.

 ## How to add your own shortcuts
 At the application first run, ShortcutBuddy will create a folder in the user's home directory called `.shortcutbuddy`.
 Inside this folder, you can create a file called `usershortcuts.json` where you can add your own shortcuts.